terra-campaigns/unsettled/directory/DuskmeadowFringe/PiotChant.md

 - "**Pack of three**: Leader or each trio has enchanted flute (d6, 1- charm, 2- command, 3- blight [reversed bless (141)], 4 to 6- summon and control a swarm of driver ants, rats or fire beetles)"
 - "**Critical Damage**: Icy breath (1d8 STR damage) requires rubbing affected area (usually face) to warm it up again"

+hooks:
+- Ayrrin damaged one of their galleries when she was gathering herbs for her salves.

 footer_content: Inspired by Nobboc's text on The Merry Mushmen's <a href="https://www.themerrymushmen.com/product/a-folklore-bestiary-for-old-school-essentials-tmm/">A Folklore Bestiary, Volume 1</a>.
 Art by Letty Wilson.
 ---